AdamPratley/COMP3000-PROJ/README.md

 ~~~
 ~$ nodejs app.js
 ~~~
-If for whatever reason you choose to use a different version than recommended then I cannot guarantee an absence of version clashes or at least frontend or setup discrepancies.
+If for whatever reason you choose to use a different version than recommended then I cannot guarantee an absence of version clashes or at least frontend visual or setup discrepancies.